BerkeDisbudak/house-price-prediction/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to fork this repository and make your improvements!

-## License

-This project is for educational purposes and is provided under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Feel free to contact me for further details or improvements!